aspauldingcode/.dotfiles/system/NIXY/sa-resources/README.md

 ```
 To get the actual name of the system volume disk, remove the final “sX” from the device.
 In the preceding example, the name of the system volume disk is `/dev/disk4s5`.

+NOTE: So, for myself, to rephrase this nonsense, I run `mount` in terminal, and find the disk "/dev/diskxsxsx on / (xxxxx)" which is /dev/disk3s3s1 for me, and the system volume disk is actually just `/dev/disk3s3` on my system.

 3. Mount a Live Version of the System Volume
 Run the mount command in Terminal to mount the system volume disk to a temporary location.
 When running the mount command, always include the nobrowse mount option to prevent Spotlight from indexing the volume.